azuredevops619/mslearn-ai-vision/Instructions/Exercises/06-video-indexer.md

 9. Experiment with the widgets, using the **Insights** widget to search for insights and jump to them in the video.

 ![Video Analyzer widgets in a web page](../media/video-indexer-widgets.png)

-## Use the Video Analyzer REST API

-Video Analyzer provides a REST API that you can use to upload and manage videos in your account.

-### Get your API details

-To use the Video Analyzer API, you need some information to authenticate requests:

-1. In the Video Analyzer portal, expand the left pane and select the **Account settings** page.
-2. Note the **Account ID** on this page - you will need it later.
-3. Open a new browser tab and go to the Video Analyzer developer portal at `https://api-portal.videoindexer.ai`, signing in using the credentials for your Video Analyzer account.
-4. On the **Profile** page, view the **Subscriptions** associated with your profile.
-5. On the page with your subscription(s), observe that you have been assigned two keys (primary and secondary) for each subscription.
-Then select **Show** for any of the keys to see it.
-You will need this key shortly.

-### Use the REST API

-Now that you have the account ID and an API key, you can use the REST API to work with videos in your account.
-In this procedure, you'll use a PowerShell script to make REST calls; but the same principles apply with HTTP utilities such as cURL or Postman, or any programming language capable of sending and receiving JSON over HTTP.

-All interactions with the Video Analyzer REST API follow the same pattern:

-- An initial request to the **AccessToken** method with the API key in the header is used to obtain an access token.
-- Subsequent requests use the access token to authenticate when calling REST methods to work with videos.

-1. In Visual Studio Code, in the **06-video-indexer** folder, open **get-videos.ps1**.
-2. In the PowerShell script, replace the **YOUR_ACCOUNT_ID** and **YOUR_API_KEY** placeholders with the account ID and API key values you identified previously.
-3. Observe that the *location* for a free account is "trial".
-If you have created an unrestricted Video Analyzer account (with an associated Azure resource), you can change this to the location where your Azure resource is provisioned (for example "eastus").
-4. Review the code in the script, noting that invokes two REST methods: one to get an access token, and another to list the videos in your account.
-5. Save your changes, and then at the top-right of the script pane, use the **&#9655;** button to run the script.
-6. View the JSON response from the REST service, which should contain details of the **Responsible AI** video you indexed previously.

-## More information

-Recognition of people and celebrities is still available, but following the [Responsible AI Standard](https://aka.ms/aah91ff) those are restricted behind a Limited Access policy.
-These features include facial identification and celebrity recognition.
-To learn more and apply for access, see the [Limited Access for Azure AI Services](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).

-For more information about **Video Analyzer**, see the [Video Analyzer documentation](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-for-media-docs/).